Ludus56/BlaconzOS/SECURITY.md

 ## Reporting a Vulnerability

-Please go to the issues section
+Please report it as an issue in the issues tab